trade-tariff/trade-tariff-api-docs/source/fpo/terms-and-conditions.html.md

 HMRC reserves the right to withdraw the service at any point and will provide you with 7 working days' notice.

 ## Disabling and Deactivation
 Should your API account remain unused for a period of 90 days, this may result in the disablement of your API key.
 If we do not receive contact from you within 120 days from the start of the unused period, your API account may be deleted.
-You will receive electronic notifications to give you notice of the above.

 ## Continuity of service
 Where possible, HMRC will use reasonable endeavours to ensure that there is no break in the continuity of service and will only make changes when required.